 The main source of information for the periodic review is the Household Expenditure Survey.
 The results of the 2018-19 survey are available from www.gov.gg/household.
-The results from this survey will be used to review the basket and weights used in the calculation at an appropriate point in time (see next page).
+The results from this survey are being used to review the basket and weights and the updated weights will be used in the calculation at an appropriate point in time (see next page).